openglobus/openglobus/README.md

 </script>
 ```

+## Frameworks integrations

-OpenGlobus integrates well with front-end frameworks like React, Angular or Vuejs.
-[Read more here](./framework-intergration.md).
+OpenGlobus integrates well with front-end frameworks like React, Angular or Vuejs [Read more here](./framework-intergration.md).

 ## Documentation